 - 139. There was no interfering or any of the dodgy stuff at St. Mary's.
-It was mostly bullying and humiliating and stuff like that. - 140.
-KDN was a character that didn't like boys running away.
-He was SNR SNR and was a big red haired, cock eyed fella who wore these thick glasses.
+It was mostly bullying and humiliating and stuff like that. - was a character that didn't like boys running away.
+He was SNR and was a big red haired, cock eyed fella who wore these thick glasses.
 He was a real bully, and when I'd been out on the run he would take me into his office and give me a good hiding.
 That would be punching, kicking proper setting about me, a big strong man setting about a young boy.
 He also used to put me in oversized clothes and big boots, nothing fitted me.
 He had me standing alone outside in those ill-fitting clothes when everyone was outside playing.
 He did that to try and stop me running away but I always found a way. - 141.
-A character that sticks in my head is W head is he was the farm man or maintenance man.
+A character that sticks in my head is maintenance man.
 He grew vegetables and tatties and all that kind of stuff.
 He had this big massive key that he carried about with him and he used to smash it off the top of boy's heads.
 He did that to me and a lot of other boys.
 I saw him do it a lot and he must have hit me with it at least a dozen times.
-Boys might have been misbehaving or been up to something, being cheeky or whatever but it could be for no reason as well. - 142.
-If the would bash boys with that key all the time.
-My brother told me about him.

-before I even went to St. Mary's.
-Anybody who was in St. Mary's would have something to say about
+Boys might have been misbehaving or been up to something, being cheeky or whatever but it could be for no reason as well. - 142. was a notorious character and I'm sure people will have told you about him.
+He would bash boys with that key all the time.
+My brother told me about him before I even went to St. Mary's.
+Anybody who was in St. Mary's would have something to say about LYT and a st.